StuartCowley/alex-bradley-Weather-App/README.md

 ```

 # Use
-Search for towns and cities in th UK and get a 5 day forecast with the option to more forecast details.
+Search for towns and cities in the UK and get a 5 day forecast with the option to more forecast details.